-- Our highest priority is to fulfil the customer through ahead of schedule and continuous delivery of valuable software.
+- Our highest priority is to fulfill the customer ahead of schedule and continuous delivery of valuable software.

 - Welcome changing requirements, even late being developed.
 Agile processes harness change for the customer’s competitive advantage.

-- Deliver working software much of the time, from couple of weeks to couple of months, with a preference to the shorter timescale.
+- Deliver working software much of the time, from a couple of weeks to a couple of months, with a preference for the shorter timescale.

 - Business people and developers must work together day by day all through the project.

 - Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to take care of the job.

 - The most efficient and effective strategy for passing on information to and within a development team is up close and conversation.

 - Working software is the basic measure of progress.

 - Agile processes promote suitable development.
 The sponsors, developers, and users ought to have the capacity to maintain a steady pace inconclusively.

 - Continuous attention to technical excellence and great design improves agility.